-Delaware is a state where everybody knows your name, and it’s full of sleepy small towns were everyday life tends to be routine and predictable.
-That’s why these 11 incidents caught everybody’s attention.
-Read our list of the 11 weirdest things that have ever happened in Delaware, and see if you remember any of these happening!
+Delaware is a state where everybody knows your name, and it’s full of sleepy small towns where everyday life tends to be routine and predictable.
+That’s why these super odd, headline-grabbing incidents caught everybody’s attention.
+Read our list of the 11 weirdest things to happen in Delaware, and see if you remember any of these odd stories making their way around your social circles.

 1. It Rained Money in Lewes